sarandis10/Full-Stuck-React-App-with-MongoDB/README.md

 1.0 if for any reason you cant run this app email me on sarandis10@hotmail.com and i will send you a zipped version of it.

-# 2.0 to run the app
+# 2.0 Running the app
 2.1 run the mongo DB server

 2.2 go to the app and inside the name-test folder in terminal run the commands yarn, yarn seed and yarn serve.